JoshMermel/JoshMermel.github.io/_posts/2020-12-20-solving-cofortress.md

 how different the solve feels from an unbandaged 3x3x3.

 I'm also happy with how my bandaged-cube-explorer tool guided my solve.
-It certainly would have been possible without the toil but I think it would've added a lot of toil with adding much enjoyment.
+It certainly would have been possible without the tool but I think it would've added a lot of toil with adding much enjoyment.

 <style>